-When the sun sets on Thanksgiving night the official holiday shopping season begins.
-Black Friday, Small Business Saturday, and Cyber Monday are all on deck.
-For small and medium-sized businesses, this is their weekend to shine.
 Beyond being a big sales weekend, it’s also a HUGE marketing weekend.
-From promotions and deals to video marketing and customer acquisition; the activities you plan for this weekend can have a big impact on the upcoming year.
+From promotions and deals to customer acquisition and lead generation, the content you plan for this weekend can have a significant impact on the upcoming year.

-So, what are we waiting for?
-Let’s crush this marketing weekend in a big way.
+So, what are you waiting for?
+Let’s crush this marketing weekend in a big way!

-With three huge shopping holidays crammed into a four day period, this one isn’t a head-scratcher.
+With three substantial shopping holidays crammed into four days, preparing a campaign for Thanksgiving weekend isn’t a head-scratcher.
 There’s potential for a lot of sales in this time period.
 That much is obvious.
-In fact, 30-40% of ALL retail shopping each year takes place in the time between Thanksgiving and Christmas.
-A large chunk of that will happen on the first weekend.
+In fact, 30-40% of ALL retail shopping each year takes place in the time between Thanksgiving and Christmas, and a large chunk of that will happen on the first weekend.
 For many businesses, this is the make or break time of year.

 However, what you may not be considering is this: those sales are attached to people.
 A lot of them.

-Yes, there’s a lot of revenue to be generated but that also means that a lot of people are coming into your business in a short window.
+Yes, there’s a lot of revenue to be generated, but that also means that many people are coming into your business in a short window.
 These are people who may not be existing customers.
 These folks may be trying out a new store while searching for a holiday deal.
 They may be hungry and happen to be in the shopping center your restaurant is located in.
 The reasons are endless.
 The fact remains, you’re going to see an increased volume of shoppers.

-Will those shoppers disappear after this extended holiday weekend never to be seen again?
-The goal, of course, is to not let that happens.
+Will those shoppers disappear after this extended holiday weekend, never to be seen again?
+The goal, of course, is to not let that happen.
 That is why this is not only a weekend for generating sales.

-This is also a time for increasing loyalty, brand awareness, market penetration, and much, much more.
+This is also a time for increasing loyalty, brand awareness, market penetration, social media engagement, and much more.
 Don’t let this opportunity pass your business by.
-It’s time to shine!
+It’s your time to shine!

 Let’s start with the mother of all shopping days.
 Black Friday.
-The day after Thanksgiving is traditionally one of the largest shopping days of the entire year.
+The day after Thanksgiving is traditionally one of the most substantial shopping days of the entire year.
 This is the day when many large stores go big on deals, discounts, and promotions.

 Black Friday is THE official kickoff to the holiday shopping season and one of the busiest shopping days of the year.
-Black Friday has a lot of built-in marketing done already.
-People will be out in droves looking for deals.
+Black Friday has a lot of built-in marketing done already, and people will be out in droves looking for deals.

-Due to this, you may be tempted to think that you don’t have to do anything special for Black Friday.
+Because of this, you may be tempted to think that you don’t have to do anything special for Black Friday.
 After all, people will be on the prowl and looking to shop.
 All you have to do is open the door, right?
+Wrong!